 I suggest you use some high-quality fertilizers (organic if possible), and fertilize them twice a year.
 Once during the spring and once in mid-summer.
 Also, it’s important to follow instructions on fertilizer packaging since each fertilizer may require different amounts applied to the soil.

-If you don’t know how to properly fertilize olive trees, I recently made a quick fertilizing guide, so make sure to check it out.
+If you don’t know how to fertilize olive trees properly, I recently made a quick fertilizing guide, so make sure to check it out.

 Growing Mini Olive Trees In Containers or Pots

-Actually, most people that grow dwarf olive trees grow them inside pots.
+Actually, most people who grow dwarf olive trees grow them inside pots.

 Where To Buy Dwarf Olive Trees?